 This year's annual spring PIE Teaching Training Workshop/TA Orientation will be held fully online due to COVID-19 considerations - please read full details below carefully!

-*The PIE TA Orientation/Teaching Conference for this Spring 2021 will be delivered online via an asynchronous Canvas site to be completed by Tuesday, 12/1 at 11:59pm., AND multiple synchronous Zoom sessions held on Wednesday, 12/16 and Thursday, 12/17, times TBD.
-Use registration link: http://bit.ly/SP21-PIE-TEACHING-TRAINING .
+*The PIE TA Orientation/Teaching Conference for this Spring 2021 will be delivered online via an asynchronous Canvas site to be completed by Sunday, 12/13 at 11:59pm., AND multiple synchronous Zoom sessions held on Wednesday, 12/16 and Thursday, 12/17, 9am-12:30pm each day.
+Use this self-registration link: http://bit.ly/SP21-PIE-TEACHING-TRAINING .

 This annual Spring PIE Teaching Training/Orientation includes sessions that provide graduate students and Post-Docs with teaching policy training requirements as stated in the University-wide TA Standards along with best practices in grading, communicating with students, and Canvas and technology usage.
 This TA training is delivered partly synchronously via Zoom, and partly online via Canvas, the centrally supported course management system at FSU.
 By the end of this training, participants will be able to explain and have procedures in place to address University policy issues related to the Academic Honor Policy, the Family Educational Rights and Privacy Act (FERPA), and Discrimination-Sexual Harassment-Retaliation.
 Participants will also be equipped with strategies to help navigate use of Canvas features essential to their role as a TA, communicate effectively with students, and provide productive student feedback.

-Completion of the Spring 2021 online PIE TA Orientation/Training is a 2-step process-register for both here: http://bit.ly/SP21-PIE-TEACHING-TRAINING
+Completion of the Spring 2021 online PIE TA Orientation/Training is a 2-step process - attendees should self-register for both here: http://bit.ly/SP21-PIE-TEACHING-TRAINING

 1. The synchronous Zoom session portion of the Spring 2021 Teaching Training/Orientation will be held Wednesday, December 16th, and Thursday, December 17th.
-Times TBD.
+9am-12:30pm each day.

-2. The asynchronous online portion of the Spring 2021 Teaching Policy Training/TA Orientation must be completed on Canvas prior to the synchronous Zoom training sessions.
+2. The asynchronous online portion of the Spring 2021 Teaching Policy Training/TA Orientation must be completed on Canvas by 11:59pm on Sunday, 12/13/20, prior to the synchronous Zoom training sessions.

 This abridged workshop is primarily offered to meet the needs of new graduate students and post docs who will be teaching in the spring or summer and others who were unable to attend the annual fall PIE teaching conference because of exceptional, circumstances that have been documented by the graduate student's academic department (or the department that is appointing the student as a TA).